© Crown copyright 2019

 Year-on-year comparisons of the number of decisions can be affected by quarterly fluctuations in the data.
 Such fluctuations can be examined in more detail in the quarterly data that are available in the published tables.

 Tier 4 (Sponsored study) provides a route for students to study with an approved education provider.
 It was implemented from 31 March 2009, replacing previous entry routes for study.
 This category includes all Tier 4 and, prior to 31 March 2009, pre-PBS equivalent visas.

 The Short-term study visa (previously described as Student visitor) allows individuals to come to the UK for 6 months (or 11 months if they will be studying an English language course).
 Individuals with this visa cannot extend their stay.
-Admissions data shows much higher number of Short-term student admissions from non-EEA nationals than the number of Short-term student visas granted, as many student visitor admissions are from nationalities that are not required to obtain a visa if they wish to come to the UK as a short-term student for 6 months or less (such as US nationals).
+Admissions data shows much higher numbers of short-term student admissions from non-EEA nationals than of Short-term student visas granted.
+This is due to many student visitor admissions being from nationalities that are not required to obtain a visa if they wish to come to the UK as a short-term student for 6 months or less (such as US nationals).

 3. Data tables